National Playwrights Retreat

 - Travel to the Farm or Kelowna airport would be the participant’s responsibility.

-- Any materials needed to create the project (i.e. computers, portable music instruments, etc.)
+- Playwright’s are responsible for any materials needed to create the project (i.e. computers, portable music instruments, etc.)

 - Participants will be asked to acknowledge the involvement of the Caravan Farm Theatre National Playwrights Retreat in the development of their project in subsequent production materials and published plays.